 All outputs generated by OpenSAFELY are subject to careful output checking, to assess and then minimise disclosure risk, including those generated by co-piloted projects.
 We have developed an output checking workflow which allows pilots to request a release; creates a GitHub issue where output checkers can discuss any issues associated with that release; and then releases these files to our jobs site (subject to approval of course).

 This workflow logs the process from start to end and we are now harvesting stats with regards to turn around time so that we have an even better handle on how it works and where we could improve.
-MUCH more on this to come from our output checking lead Louis later in the year!
+More on this in our ongoing series of blogs on output checking!

 We have quarterly user group meetings